 You should now have all the information needed to address the question of how long pre-workout take to kick in.

 It’s not an exact science, and you’ll still need to experiment with different pre-workouts to get the ideal timing for maximum performance boosts.

-And if you need some help, we have rounded up the best pre-workout supplements, containing products that we have extensively researched and tested ourselves.
+And if you need help, we have rounded up the best pre-workout supplements for men, containing products we have extensively researched and tested ourselves.